-What is Push Promotion Strategy?
+What is a Push Promotional Strategy?

-A push promotional strategy, is a marketing strategy that sees companies take its products to its consumers.
+A push promotional strategy is a marketing strategy that sees companies take its products to its consumers.
 The goal of this strategy is to get the product directly in front of the customers, in the form of trade shows and point of sale displays.
 These are the most common push promotion strategies used today:

 - Direct selling to customers in showrooms

 - Point of Sale (POS) displays

 There are many advantages to using a push marketing strategy including:

 - The ability to establish a sales channel

 - Create product exposure, demand, and consumer awareness about a product

 A pull promotional strategy also called a pull marketing strategy, is the opposite of a push strategy.
 Instead of directly attempting to get products in front of customers, a pull strategy aims to get the customers to come to the product (hence the term “pull”).